Book One: A SIMPLE ACT OF KINDNESS

 scholarship revoked long ago.
 You don't deserve it.

-was dead serious.
-These were the harshest words he had
+Murphy was dead serious.
+These were by far the harshest words he had

 the time, I had the distinct feeling that Mr. Murphy had

-been overruled on how to discipline me on more than one
+been overruled on how to discipline me following the stolen

 fed up with me.